 Step 2 – Once dry and cool enough to handle use your seasoning oil of choice and rub a light coating over every part of the pan including its underside and handle.

-Remember we are not only trying to achieve a shiny non stick surface we want to protect the pan from the elements of water, moisture and humidity.
+Remember we are not only trying to achieve a shiny non-stick surface we want to protect the pan from the elements of water, moisture, and humidity.

 Check out this article about oils, their properties, the temperatures they can withstand, and what oil is the best to use for seasoning cast-iron cookware.

-Step 3 – Invert the pan in an oven preheated to 400 degrees Fahrenheit.
+Step 3 – Invert the pan into an oven preheated to 400 degrees Fahrenheit.
 The pan will smoke – when the smoking stops, cool the pan enough to handle and repeat the oiling process.